|

 Further reading and digging:

-MSDN MFC 6.0 class library online documentation - used throughout this Tutorial.
+MSDN MFC 9.0 class library online documentation - latest version.

 DCOM at MSDN.